11 Ways to Thank Your Employees for not quitting

 1. Sit down and talk to your team about what they mean to your department and the organization; share your vision of the team and their career aspirations

-3. Give the Gift of food: Gift card to a coffee shop or restaurant
+3. Give the Gift of food: A gift card to a coffee shop or restaurant

 4. In-Office Treats: Breakfast or lunch provided in the staff room or even delivered personally on a cart